omgmog/omgmog.github.com/_posts/2013/2013-08-14-converting-svg-to-png-online-and-in-your-terminal.md

 ---

-title: "Converting SVG to PNG online and in your terminal"
+title: Converting SVG to PNG online and in your terminal
-tags: ["mac", "linux", "tutorial", "tip", "terminal", "software"]
+tags:
+  - mac
+  - linux
+  - tutorial
+  - tip
+  - terminal
+  - software
+comments_issue: 96
 ---
 This post is mostly for my own benefit on the rare occasion that I have to convert SVG files to PNG.